jadermcs/jadermcs.github.io/content/archive/notes-on-principles-of-economics.md

 Temporal preferences play an important role in various aspects of economic behavior, including saving and investment decisions, borrowing and lending decisions, and the consumption of goods and services over time.

-Economic models often assume that individuals have intertemporal preferences that are consistent and stable over time, and that individuals make decisions that maximize their expected utility over time.
+Economic models often assume that individuals have inter temporal preferences that are consistent and stable over time, and that individuals make decisions that maximize their expected utility over time.
 However, in practice, temporal preferences can vary based on a variety of factors, such as income, age, and risk tolerance, and may change over time as individuals' circumstances and preferences change.

 Understanding temporal preferences is important for policymakers and economists as they can impact a wide range of economic outcomes, such as consumption patterns, savings and investment decisions, and the overall functioning of the economy.
 Thus, it is important to consider temporal preferences when designing and evaluating economic policies, such as those related to savings and retirement, debt management, and consumption taxes.